 Jacksonville’s Anheuser-Busch brewery produces more than 125 million cases of beer each year, serving a large distribution market in Florida.

 Water from the brewing process is pumped to a Bio-Energy Recovery Systems facility adjacent to the plant.
-Bacteria is added to the wastewater to generate methane, which in turn, creates enough energy to generate 20 percent of its own fuel needs.
+They add bacteria to the wastewater to generate methane, which is then recovered and used as fuel.
+It meets 20% of the facility’s energy requirements.

 Each farm contains runoff ponds used as natural filtering systems for treating wastewater before it is returned to the ecosystem.
-More than 150,000 native aquatic plants have been planted in the seven ponds, thousands of bluegill, grass carp and channel catfish have been introduced, and fish reefs have been constructed for cover.
+More than 150,000 native aquatic plants have been installed in the seven ponds.
+Thousands of bluegill, grass carp and channel catfish have been introduced, and fish reefs have been constructed for cover.
 The results have been beneficial to the local ecosystem and have helped promote wildlife conservation.